 Many public water systems, particularly small ones, have difficulty obtaining affordable financing for necessary infrastructure improvements.
-In response, Congress established the Drinking Water State Revolving Fund as part of the Safe Drinking Water Act Amendments of 1996.
+In response, Congress established the Drinking Water State Revolving Fund (SRF) as part of the Safe Drinking Water Act Amendments of 1996.
 Federal appropriations for the program are used primarily to fund low-interest loans to public drinking water systems for high priority infrastructure projects.

-The Missouri Department of Natural Resources, in cooperation with the U.S. Environmental Protection Agency, conducted an assessment of Missouri's public water systems 20-year capital infrastructure needs.
-The assessment estimated that \$8.5 billion was needed to address Missouri's drinking water infrastructure needs through 2031.
+The Missouri Department of Natural Resources, in cooperation with the U.S. Environmental Protection Agency (EPA), conducted an assessment of Missouri's public water systems 20-year capital infrastructure needs.
+The assessment estimated that \$8.9 billion was needed to address Missouri's drinking water infrastructure needs through 2034.

-An estimated \$8.5 billion is needed to address Missouri's drinking water infrastructure needs through 2031.
+An estimated \$8.9 billion is needed to address Missouri's drinking water infrastructure needs through 2034.

 Missouri communities and public drinking water supplies have benefited from the federal and state capitalized, low-interest Drinking Water SRF loan program.
-Projects may be new construction or the improvement or renovation of existing facilities.
+Eligible projects include new construction or the improvement or renovation of existing facilities.
+Projects that consolidate or interconnect regional water systems to reduce public health risks or to make more efficient use of source water capacity and treatment processes receive high priority.
 In addition to providing substantial savings to communities across Missouri, Drinking Water SRF loans help to protect human health and improve the quality and quantity of drinking water.
 The program also boosts the economic viability of our communities.
-The projects funded are designed to ensure clean, safe drinking water for our citizens, rehabilitate decaying systems and ensure the long-term sustainability of existing and proposed water systems.
+The projects funded are designed to ensure clean, safe drinking water for our citizens, rehabilitate decaying systems, and ensure the longterm sustainability of existing and proposed water systems.

-In addition, projects that consolidate or interconnect regional water systems to reduce public health risks or to make more efficient use of source water capacity and treatment processes also score highly on the funding list.
-Approximately \$439 million has been obligated through the Drinking Water SRF since 1996.
-Communities and public water supply districts have benefited from 184 separate loans and grants.
+Approximately \$462 million has been obligated through the Drinking Water SRF since 1996.
+Communities and public water supply districts have benefited from 193 separate loans and grants.

 Missouri's Drinking Water State Revolving Fund "revolves" because loan repayments and investment earnings are continually recycled to fund new projects.
-In addition to the revolving nature of the fund, the ongoing commitment of federal funds and a financing strategy that provides loans at 30 percent of the market interest rate form the foundation of this successful program.
+In addition to the revolving nature of the fund, the ongoing commitment of federal funds, and a financing strategy that provides loans at 30 percent of the market interest rate form the foundation of this successful program.

-Besides financial savings, loan recipients can realize significant public health benefits, which as a secondary benefit could help to stimulate local economies.
-Water and drinking water infrastructure are two basic building blocks of community development.
+Aside from financial savings, loan recipients can realize significant public health benefits and a boost in the local economy.

 A portion of the federal funding for the Drinking Water SRF is used for set-aside programs.
-The department uses the funding in the set-aside programs for activities such as small system technical assistance, capacity development, wellhead protection, operator certification and training, and to provide technical, managerial and financial assistance to public water systems.
+The Department uses the funding in the set-aside programs for activities such as small system technical assistance, capacity development, wellhead protection, operator certification and training, and to provide technical, managerial, and financial assistance to public water systems.
 Additional information on the set-aside programs is provided in Appendix 3.

-To date, we have received requests for 16 projects totaling \$48 million for fiscal year 2018.
+To date, we have received requests for 20 projects totaling \$61.2 million for fiscal year 2019.

-For a complete listing of fiscal year 2018 projects, see the Comprehensive List in Appendix 2.
+For a complete listing of fiscal year 2019 projects, see the Comprehensive List in Appendix 2.